gabriberetti/WIKIPLANT/README.md

 ## Goals ##
 - Raise awareness
-- Create a big impact in the future of electronic arts
+- Create a big impact in the future of electronic arts and helping new arts to be formed and recognised
-- Helping researchers collecting useful BioData of plants
+- Help researchers and scientists collecting and studyng BioData of plants for human services
-- Offer a open source platform which at the moment doesn´t exist
+- Offer a free and open-source platform which at the moment doesn´t exist

 ## Useful links Q&A ##